-Morten W. Høegh also receives an annual salary of GBP 36,000 from Leif Höegh (UK) Ltd. (a subsidiary of the Company) for his part-time employment with the company.
+Morten W. Høegh also receives an annual salary of GBP 36,000 from Leif Höegh (UK) Ltd. (a subsidiary of the Company) for his part-time employment with Leif Höegh (UK) Ltd.

 The Company has no pension or retirement benefits for the members of the Board.